-Young-a Park is Assistant Professor in the Asian Studies Program.
+Young-a Park is an Associate Professor and the Graduate Chair of the Asian Studies Program

 She can be reached at (808) 956-9125, or through her email: email@example.com.